 The Pope, Valhalla and Baldwin estates can be admired from the outside at any time, while several other buildings are open for viewing, interpretive activities and guided tours in summer.

-The site is adjacent to the dog-friendly Kiva picnic area, dog-friendly Kiva Beach (the lake is too high this summer to expose the usable shoreline) and Taylor Creek Visitor Center, where you can bone up on hiking trails and such.
+The site is adjacent to the dog-friendly Kiva picnic area, dog-friendly Kiva Beach and Taylor Creek Visitor Center, where you can bone up on hiking trails and such.

 Along this segment of Highway 89 you also have an option for a flat, 3.5-mile, round-trip stroll to gorgeous Fallen Leaf Lake, or an easy-going, mile-in, mile-out jaunt to Cascade Creek Falls, accessed from a trailhead at Inspiration Point near Emerald Bay.

-Continuing north on Highway 89, you’ll pass the Inspiration Point vista turnoff above Emerald Bay (definitely stop for a photo opp).
+Continuing north on Highway 89, you’ll pass the Inspiration Point vista turnoff above Emerald Bay (definitely stop for a photo).
 Three state parks—Emerald Bay, D.L.
 Bliss and Sugar Pine Point—farther north are not, sorry to say, very dog-friendly.

 If you’re not a skier and have never been to Palisades Tahoe, one of the top mountain resorts in the country, turn in and take a gander.
 A paved hike-and-bike path leads from the highway to the resort about two miles from the road, skirting a golf course and ending at the Village at Palisades Tahoe, a dog-friendly enclave where dogs are welcomed at restaurants with outdoor tables.